st-U00F6-pa/Cpp-Expression-Parser/README.md

-# C-Expression-Parser
+# C++ Expression Parser

 A program that continuously reads expressions from console and evaluates them.
-Used to get familiar with CMake and C++
+Made in order to get familiar with CMake and C++